arkham-build/api.arkham.build/README.md

 # api.arkham.build

-Node.js backend for [arkham.build](https://arkham.build).
+Backend for [arkham.build](https://arkham.build).
 At the moment, it provides card recommendations based on aggregating ArkhamDB deck guides.

 ## Overview

-The app is a HTTP API written in [Typescript](https://www.typescriptlang.org/).
-It uses the [Hono](https://hono.dev/) framework and validates requests with [zod](https://zod.dev/).
+- The app is a Node.js HTTP API written in [Typescript](https://www.typescriptlang.org/) using the [Hono](https://hono.dev/) framework.

-Data is ingested from several upstream sources with a daily cron job, stored in a [Postgres](https://www.postgresql.org/) database and accessed via [kysely](https://kysely.dev/).
-Migrations are handled with [dbmate](https://github.com/amacneil/dbmate).
+- Data is ingested from several upstream sources with a daily cron job, stored in a [Postgres](https://www.postgresql.org/) database and accessed via [kysely](https://kysely.dev/).
+Database migrations are handled with [dbmate](https://github.com/amacneil/dbmate).

-Integration tests are written in [Vitest](https://vitest.dev/) and use [Testcontainers](https://testcontainers.com/) to work against a real database.
+- [Kamal](https://kamal-deploy.org/) is used to deploy the app to a [Digital Ocean](https://www.digitalocean.com/) droplet previously prepared with an [Ansible](https://docs.ansible.com/) playbook.

-The app is deployed to a [Digital Ocean](https://www.digitalocean.com/) droplet, managed with [Kamal](https://kamal-deploy.org/).
+- Integration tests use [Vitest](https://vitest.dev/), and [Testcontainers](https://testcontainers.com/) to work against a real database.

 ## Acknowledgements